 III.
-Development and Use of the Position Description
+Developing the Position Description

-A written position description and a summary to be used for advertising purposes should be prepared at the outset of the search and should function as the standard against which candidate qualifications are subsequently judged.
-It should include a full account of the responsibilities of the position and should describe the educational background, experience, and competencies desired of the candidate.
+A written position description should be prepared at the outset of the search and should function as the standard against which candidate qualifications are subsequently judged.
+It should include a full account of the academic impact and other responsibilities of the position and should describe the educational background, experience, and competencies desired of the candidate.

-In the development of such a statement, care should be taken to ensure correlation among position requirements, committee and/or administrative expectations, and salary range of-fered.
+In the development of such a statement, care should be taken to ensure correlation among position requirements, committee and/or administrative expectations, and salary range offered.